simao8antunes/DETIBot/README.md

-# DETIBot - a chat bot for the Department of Electronics and Informatics of the University of Aveiro
+# DETIBot - a chatbot for the Department of Electronics and Informatics of the University of Aveiro

 [Website](https://detibot.pages.dev)